 Here’s how to test a barcode, by setting up a process, in 6 steps:

-1. Know Your Symbologies and Standards: To get an appropriate verifier, you need to understand which symbologies you’re testing, such QR Codes or UPC look at this website.
+1. Know Your Symbologies and Standards: To get an appropriate verifier, you need to understand which symbologies you’re testing, such QR Codes or UPC.
 You also need to understand what standards you need to adhere to, typically GS1 or ISO standards such as ISO 15416.